danieldddao/DeBruijn-indices/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Classes

-> - DeBruijnLambda class and StandardLambda class
+> - DeBruijnLambda class and StandardLambda class:

-    1. DeBruijnLambda contains the term and tree translated from the given input De Bruijn term
+   1. DeBruijnLambda contains the term and tree translated from the given input De Bruijn term.
-    2. StandardLambda contains the term and tree translated from the given input standard lambda term
+   2. StandardLambda contains the term and tree translated from the given input standard lambda term.

 > - Autosubst class contains the implementation of Autosubst's operations from the paper, "Autosubst: Reasoning with de Bruijn Terms and Parallel Substitutions by Steven Schäfer , Tobias Tebbi, and Gert Smolka"

 > - Tree class contains the implementation of binary tree